-Why Sleep Train?
+Why Sleep Training?

 When Should You Start Sleep Training?

 Although babies go through sleep regressions, I always urge parents to look at the habits they may or may not help foster.
-Sure, it might be normal for some nightwakings throughout babyhood, but when your baby is waking up every 1-2 hours for a bottle or rocking in a rocking chair, this is not normal and not good for them.
+Sure, it might be normal for some night wakings throughout babyhood, but when your baby is waking up every 1-2 hours for a bottle or rocking in a rocking chair, this is not “normal” and not good for them.
 We ALL feel better on as little sleep fragmentation as possible and that includes your baby.

-What’s My First Step?
+What’s My First Step in Sleep Training?

 Your first step in sleep training is developing a bedtime routine.
 Children thrive on routine and it sets expectations so they know what’s going to come next.
 If every night is different, it does not cue them that the day is coming to a close and that their body should start to relax and get ready to go to sleep.
-When done right, part way into the routine, your child will probably start to get very sleepy because (s)he is associating certain actions with going to sleep.
-A routine also helps when you are away from home on vacation or special outing because the routine is the same.
+When done right, part way into the routine, your child will probably start to get very sleepy because they are associating certain actions with going to sleep.
+A routine also helps when you are away from home on vacation or a special outing because the routine is the same.

 What Does A Bedtime Routine Include?

 I purposely missed a bath in the routine.
 I did that for a couple of reasons.
 Some people don’t want to or can’t give a bath every day and the other reason is if you have a spirited child like mine, a bath might actually have the opposite effect and rile up your child.
-For many kids, though, the warm water is relaxing, but for others the warm water and then the cooling off actually hypes them up a bit.
+For many kids, though, the warm water is relaxing, but for others, the warm water and then the cooling off actually hype them up a bit.
 In that case, you might just have a longer routine than others.